filkovaivana1/CIP_FinalPractice_2025/Excercise3.md

 - Ten sorted random integers
 - Empty string count using parallel processing

-/////////////////////////////
+### Assignment 12: *Working With Streams of Strings*

+**Task Description:** For given list of names, count how many names have length less than 6 using Java Streams

+**To-Do:**
-12. Assignment: Working With Streams of Strings 1.
-Set initial list of names 2.
-Use a filter to count names with length less than 6, then print the count
+- Set initial list of names
+- Use a filter to count names with length less than 6

-13. Rework the same exercise 12 using Java 7
+- Print the count

+### Assignment 13: *Working With Java 7 for Processing List of Strings*

+**Task Description:** For given list of names, count how many names have length less than 6 using Java 7

+**To-Do:**
+- Set initial list of names
+- Count names with length less than 6
+- Print the count

+### Assignment 14: *Combining Streams in Java*

-14. Assignment: Combining Streams in Java Objective The purpose of this assignment is to practice creating and manipulating streams in Java.
-We need to work with list of strings, convert them into streams, and merge two separate streams into one using Stream.concat() method.
-Finally, we will iterate through the combined stream and print the elements.
+**Task Description:** We need to merge two separate streams into one using Stream.concat() method.
+Finally, we will iterate through the combined stream and print the elements

+**To-Do:**
-Tasks 1.
-Create List of Strings - Create a list named alphabets containing: "A", "B", "C" - Create another list named names containing: "Sansa", "Jon", "Arya" 2.
-Convert Lists Into Streams
+- Create a list named alphabets containing: "A", "B", "C"
+- Create another list named names containing: "Sansa", "Jon", "Arya"

-Convert both the alphabets lists and the names list into streams 3.
-Merge Two Streams - Using "Stream.concat(alphabets.stream(), names.stream())" create a single combined stream named opstream that contains all elements from both lists 4.
-Print Combined Stream Elements
+- Convert both the alphabets lists and the names list into streams
+- By Using "Stream.concat(alphabets.stream(), names.stream())" create a single combined merged stream named opstream that contains all elements from both lists
+- Print Combined Stream Elements

-Iterate through the merged stream using forEach() - Print each element followed by a space in the same line Example output format: A B C Sansa Jon Arya
+Example output format: A B C Sansa Jon Arya

-Expected Output Your program should display all elements from both lists printed in sequence, demonstrating that the two streams have been successfully combined.
+**Expected Output:** Your program should display all elements from both lists printed in sequence, demonstrating that the two streams have been successfully combined.

-15. Assignment: Using Java Streams to Generate a Sequence of Numbers Objective Write a Java program that demonstrate the use of the Stream API, specifically the Stream.iterate() method, along with filtering limiting and printing elements in a stream.
+### Assignment 15: *Using Java Streams to Generate a Sequence of Numbers*

+**Objective:** Demonstrate the use of the Stream.iterate() method, along with filtering limiting and printing elements in a stream.

+**Task Description:** Create a Java program that performs We need to merge two separate streams into one using Stream.concat() method.
+Finally, we will iterate through the combined stream and print the elements
-Task Description: - You are required to create a Java program that performs the following operations using streams: 1.
-Generate an infinite stream of integers, starting from 1, where each subsequent number increments by 1. - Use Stream.iterate(initialValue, unaryOperator) 2.
-Filter the stream so that only numbers divisible by 3 are included 3.
-Limit hte stream to the first 6 numbers that satisfy the condition 4.
-Print each number using forEach
+You are required to create a Java program that generate 6 integers, starting from 1 by taking only numbers divisible by 3.

+**To-Do:**
+- Using Stream.iterate(initialValue, unaryOperator) generate an infinite stream of integers, starting from 1, where each subsequent number increments by 1.
+- Filter the stream so that only numbers divisible by 3 are included
+- Limit hte stream to the first 6 numbers that satisfy the condition
+- Print each number using forEach

-Expected Output: The program should print the first six numbers divisible by 3:
+**Expected Output:** The program should print the first six numbers divisible by 3 3 6 9 12 15 18

+### Assignment 16: *Using Java Streams to Generate a Sequence of Numbers*

+**Objective:** Demonstrate the use of the Stream.iterate() method, along with filtering limiting and printing elements in a stream.

+**Task Description:** Create a Java program that performs We need to merge two separate streams into one using Stream.concat() method.
+Finally, we will iterate through the combined stream and print the elements
+You are required to create a Java program that generate 6 integers, starting from 1 by taking only numbers divisible by 3.

+**To-Do:**
+- Using Stream.iterate(initialValue, unaryOperator) generate an infinite stream of integers, starting from 1, where each subsequent number increments by 1.
+- Filter the stream so that only numbers divisible by 3 are included
+- Limit hte stream to the first 6 numbers that satisfy the condition
+- Print each number using forEach

-3 6 9 12 15 18
+**Expected Output:** The program should print the first six numbers divisible by 3 3 6 9 12 15 18

-///////////////////////
-///////

 ### Assignment 7: *"The Game of Shadows"*